Springe direkt zu Inhalt

 14195 Berlin

-For admittance to the master’s program applicants need to fulfill the following admission requirements:
+To be admitted to the master's program, applicants must meet the following requirements:

-• Proof of language skills in one of the following languages: Ancient Greek, French, Hebrew, Italian, Latin, Modern Persian, Russian, Spanish, Syriac-Aramaic or Turkish (level B1 CEFR), or oral skills in a modern Arabic dialect (level C2 CEFR).
+2. Knowledge of one of the following foreign languages: Ancient Greek, Armenian, Classical Chinese, Modern Chinese, French, Hebrew, Italian, Kurdish, Latin, New Persian, Portuguese, Russian, Spanish, Syrian-Aramaic, or Turkish corresponding to level B1 CEFR.

 The DSH - or German Language University Entrance Exam for Foreign Students - is obligatory for all applicants whose first language is not German and who have earned their initial degree from a university (or equivalent institution) where the language of instruction is not German.